 It is disingenuous of city council to ask us to spend hundreds of millions of dollars to reduce congestion, while encouraging developers to build more condominiums.
 The development of the Cambie Corridor will see thousands of new condominiums.
 One project by Omni at Cambie and Marine Drive will have 350 new condo units, and parking for many new cars.
-Multiply this by many more buildings on the corridor, and it is obvious there will be a lot more congestion.
+Multiply this by many more such buildings on the Corridor, and it is obvious there will be a lot more congestion in the near future.

-This makes it easy for me to vote No, and I hope many Van-couverites will also see the failed logic of the plebiscite.
+This makes it easy for me to vote No, and I hope many Vancouverites will also see the failed logic of the plebiscite.

-K. MORRISON Vancouver
+K. MORRISON

+Vancouver

 Where does the buck for transportation infrastructure stop?
-We need to invest in transportation infrastructure to support a healthy provincial economy.
-It has been my understanding that responsibility for its provision rests with the provincial government, which has the taxing authority to pay for it.
+Yes, we need to invest in transportation infrastructure to support a healthy provincial economy.
+It has been my understanding that responsibility for its provision rests with the provincial government which has the taxing authority to pay for it.

-But what a strange situation we now have in B.C.
-The provincial government's answer to provide financing for transit is an ill-conceived plebiscite for a locally-based sales tax increase.
+But what a strange situation we now have in this province.
+The provincial government's answer to provide financing for transit is an ill-conceived plebiscite for a locally based sales tax increase.
 I thought I lived in the province of B.C., not the province of the Lower Mainland.
-To encourage a Yes vote, the premier indicates that the only alternative for transit financing is to increase property taxes, which are not a provincial responsibility.
+Further, to encourage a Yes vote, the premier indicates that the only alternative for transit financing is an increase in local property taxes, which are not a provincial responsibility.

-In the past, when faced with similar problems, W.A.C.
-Bennett's government got things done by accepting responsibility and doing the job it was elected to do.
-Why can't present day politicians follow that example?
+In the past, when faced with similar problems, WAC Bennett's government was able to get things done by accepting responsibility and doing the job it was elected to do.
+Why can't present day politicians follow that example.